osbdr/pipeline-django-semver-demo/README.md

 The tool analyses the commit titles to calculate a new version.

-Within a configuration file you can defined which prefixes within a "$ git commit -m 'prefix commit message'" are applied.
+Within a configuration file you can defined which prefixes within a `$ git commit -m "prefix commit message"` are applied.
 The file is called:
 [`.releaserc.json`](.releaserc.json), and common prefixes are

 - feat: Minor (new features)